-Municipal bonds are issued by state and local governments with the purpose of funding public projects such as schools and roads.
+State and local governments issue municipal bonds with the purpose of funding public projects such as schools and roads.

 Munis may offer more competitive rates than treasuries because local governments can default by going bankrupt.
 An advantage to this type of bond is that they tend to be exempt from federal income tax.

 In addition to government bodies, corporations can also issue bonds of their own.
-These corporate bonds are often used to fund large capital investments.
+The money from these corporate bonds often fund large capital investments.

 Corporate bonds tend to carry higher levels of risk than the previously mentioned investments.
-This elevated risk is associated with higher rates of return – but in investing, there are no guarantee.
+This elevated risk is associated with higher rates of return.
+But, in investing, there are no guarantees.
 Simply stated, the risk of an individual corporation defaulting due to bankruptcy is higher than that of the federal government.

 The risk and value associated with corporate bonds depend on the reputation and financial outlook of the company issuing the bond.
 For example, bonds issued by companies with low credit rating are often called “junk bonds.”
 These bonds may yield higher interest rates because of their higher levels of risk.